Lissensj/markdowntest/readme.md

 # INTERNAL LINKS

 In standard Markdown, place an anchor <a name="abcd"> </a> where you want to link to and refer to it on the same page by [link text](#abcd).

+<a name="Extlinks"> </a>
+# EXTERNAL LINKS

+This is a link to [an external document](conversiontest2.md)

+This one links to a [document in a subfolder](/testfolder/conversiontest2.md)

+<a name="Reflinks"> </a>
+#REFERENCE STYLE LINKS

+An alternative way of creating links is using references.
+This is useful if you want to use multiple links to the same anchor and if you want to manage them more easily afterwards.
+Instead of a link, you create a link to an ID and a reference defining that ID.
+Part of the table of contents above, recreated with reference links looks like this:

+[Headers][1]

+[Emphasis][2]

+[Lists][3]

+[1]:#Headers
+[2]:#Emphasis
+[3]:#Lists

+<a name="Escape"> </a>
+# BACKSLASH ESCAPE

+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
+For example, if you wanted to surround a word with literal asterisks, you can use backslashes before the asterisks, like this:

+\* These are literal asterisks.
+This line is not emphasized. \*

+You can escape other formatting characters in the same way.